messman/carded/README.md

 ## Credits

 Most icons come from The Noun Project, for which I have a full paid license.
-Designs are from Sketch on macOS.
+Other designs are self-made.

 ## Example